TekyaygilFethi/advent-of-code/README.md

 # Advent of Code
-This repository contains solutions for advent of code event
+This repository contains Python solutions for advent of code event